-When schools close for summer and winter breaks, the safety and support vulnerable children rely on from their schools and educators disappears, but these essential needs for a child’s success and well-being do not.
+When schools close for spring, summer and winter breaks, the safety and support vulnerable children rely on from their schools and educators disappears, but these essential needs for a child’s success and well-being do not.

 For many families the cost of day-care or break programs is cost prohibitive.
 That’s where KidSafe comes in.